go-goe/goe/README.md

 }
 ```

+> [!NOTE]
-> AsPagination default values for page and size are 1 and 10 respectively
+> AsPagination default values for page and size are 1 and 10 respectively.

 [Back to Contents](#content)
 ### Aggregates